Chicano Batman: History

 They star in a 2017 commercial for Johnnie Walker Scotch whisky, singing "This Land is Your Land".

 Their music is played in the 2016 film Lowriders.

 The band's follow-up to 2017's Freedom Is Free, titled Invisible People, arrived on May 1, 2020, via ATO Records.
 The new album was a collaboration with engineer Shawn Everett and producer Leon Michels.
 The announcement coincided with the release of "Color My Life".

+In 2026, he is the guest star from the children's television in Yo Gabba Gabbaland in Season 2, and performed the song, We Can Help Each Other.

 Musical influences

 In interviews, guitarist Carlos Arévalo notes band members' bonding over iconic Mexican rock band Cafe Tacvba, 1960s Brazilian artists Caetano Veloso and Tropicália music.
 The band's signature funky style can be attributed to their musical influences including the Beatles and Black soul musicians Curtis Mayfield and the Delfonics.